kadraman/InsecureWebApp/README.md

 Using the Application
 ---------------------

-You can login/logout (user credentials are: user1@localhost.com/password or admin@localhost.com/password)
+Most of the application functionality is available as a guest user, however some features require you to login.
+The application has a basic 2FA implementation using the `pyotp` package.

+You can login using the following credentials:
+- user1@localhost.com/password
+- admin@localhost.com/password

-for the OTP code, the secret is hard coded to "base32secret3232" so you can use an app or online tool such as <a href="https://totp.danhersam.com/">TOTP Token Generator</a> to generate the code.
+For the OTP code, the secret is hard coded to `base32secret3232`.
+You can use an app or online tool such as <a href="https://totp.danhersam.com/">TOTP Token Generator</a> to generate the code.

-The following features that are functional in this version of the app:

-- you can navigate to the "Shop"
-- you can type in some keywords in the Shop search box, e.g. "alphadex" to filter results
-- you can click on any search result to navigate to a details page
-- you can download a datasheet PDF from a details page
-- you can subscribe to the newsletter by entering an email address in the input field of the footer

 Scan Application (with bandit)
 ------------------------------